tarwn/lessthandot-hugo/blogs/content/posts/2010-04-22-stripping-rows-out-of-file-imports.md

 Special circumstances do call for methods that may perform slower at times to provide stability and validation processing.
 The reasoning for showing this method is to provide the validation on the rows from regular expressions and pattern matches.
 This will provide a higher amount of freedom on resources as well by reading the rows into the buffer and out.
 When methods such as the script task are used to modify flat files prior to imports, the entire file is pulled into memory and given some large imports, this can be a hardship to manage on mid-size servers.

-Let’s look at the two methods that are mentioned above.
+Let's look at the two methods that are mentioned above.
 The first will be the script component to match the string value we need.